 A field-oriented study of the native vertebrate animals of the southeastern United States with special emphasis on identification, classification, and ecology.
 Two lectures and one three-hour laboratory per week.
 One weekend field trip is required.
-Prerequisites: BI 105, 115, 125.
-Spring.
+Prerequisites: BI 115 and BI 225.
+Spring of odd-numbered years.